 The joy of witnessing young love and positivity in a romantic sunrise.
 Montmartre is one of those places where wonderful scenes come and go and just sitting around watching the morning unfold with the lives of so many different people and stories is really worth the hike.

 As on previous occasions, we split up to explore out own vision before regrouping around a huge breakfast (by this time, I no longer recognise myself in the mirror, with the extra puffy cheeks).

 Philippe was enjoying bliss of his own with his new Sony GM 85/1.4.
-Having used it yesterday during our encounter with Claire, I can’t say I had been impressed with the lens.
+Having used it yesterday during our encounter with our model, I can’t say I had been impressed with the lens.
 The lazily hunting AF was more evocative of a horny manatee humping itself than a reliable photographic instrument, but Philippe’s results with the lens proved me wrong in spades.